oharkins/radius-server-beanstalk/README.md

 **Deployment**

-1. Choose name for the database name (DBNAME) and the SECRET in the .ebextensions/parameters.config file
+1. Choose name for the database name (DBNAME) and the SECRET in the .ebextensions/parameters.config on *Default* atributte of each parameter

 2. Deployment with amazon console:
     1. Open amazon beanstalk service